SEAP Southeast Asia Pilot-1

 26 miles from Ao Chalong, Phuket

 Ton Sai Bay is secure in both seasons.
-The anchorage is at the head of the bay, on the west side, avoiding the regular longtail boat and ferry traffic heading for the jetty on the east side.
+The anchorage is at the head of the bay, on the west side.
+This avoids the regular longtail boat and ferry traffic heading for the jetty on the east side.
 Don’t attempt to approach the jetty if you value your topsides.

 Entering the bay, it’s wise to keep to the west since the water is deep and the coral clearly visible.
-The drying rock, shown on the Admiralty and Thai charts as lying just to the east of the southwest headland forming the bay, does not exist.
+On the Admiralty and Thai charts there is drying rock, shown as lying just to the east of the southwest headland forming the bay.
+It does not exist.
 It is a shallow patch about 4 metres deep at extreme low tide.
-The best anchorage is on sand in about 10-12 metres, close enough to the fringing reef to be able to swim from the boat.
+The best anchorage is on sand in about 10-12 metres.
+This is close enough to the fringing reef to be able to swim from the boat.

 Said to be one of the three most beautiful islands in the world, Phi Phi Don is not as idyllic as it once was.
 The development and the huge numbers of day trippers make the island anchorages very crowded most of the time.